 Rangers will now be demoted to a lower tier, with Football League chiefs still to determine whether or not the club should be allowed entry into the First Division.

-The news is the latest blow to hit the Glasgow giant, which went into administration earlier this year after a tax dispute.
+The news is the latest blow to hit the Glasgow giants, who went into administration earlier this year after a tax dispute.

-Green purchased the club's assets for 5.5 million pounds following its liquidation in June, and had hoped to gain entry into the top flight for the resulting newco he founded, but its chances of earning an SPL berth had looked slim after a number of clubs announced that they would not support the application.
+Green purchased the club's assets for £5.5 million following their liquidation in June, and had hoped to gain entry into the top flight for the resulting newco he founded, but their chances of earning an SPL berth had looked slim after a number of clubs announced that they would not support the application.